codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

 ### [8b: Modeling character strings with multiplicative connections](https://www.coursera.org/learn/neural-networks/lecture/qGmdv/modeling-character-strings-with-multiplicative-connections-14-mins)
+* The multiplicative factors described in the lecture are an alternative to simply letting the input character choose the hidden-to-hidden weight matrix.
 * Modeling text: **Advantages of working with characters**
   * The web is composed of character strings.
   * Any learning method powerful enough to understand the world by reading the web ought to find it trivial to learn which strings make words (this turns out to be true, as we shall see).